Norm Ferguson (ice hockey)

 Norman Gerard Ferguson (born October 16, 1945) is a Canadian former ice hockey player and coach.
-Ferguson was a forward who played either centre or right wing.
+Ferguson was a forward who played right wing.
 He is the father of former NHL player Craig Ferguson.
 In 1982, Ferguson was inducted into the Nova Scotia Sports Hall of Fame.

 Playing career

 Ferguson played junior ice hockey with the Montreal Junior Canadiens for the 1964–65 and 1965–66 seasons.
 Ferguson moved to the Montreal Canadiens farm team, the Houston Apollos in the Central Professional Hockey League for the 1966–67 season.
 Ferguson then played for the Cleveland Barons in the American Hockey League in the 1967–68 season.

 In his rookie season in the National Hockey League with the Oakland Seals, Ferguson set the Seals single-season record for goals; he scored 34 during the 1968–69 season.
 This was a new record for a rookie.
 After the season, Ferguson finished second to Danny Grant in the balloting for the Calder Memorial Trophy.

 The New York Islanders selected Ferguson from the Seals in the 1972 NHL Expansion Draft, but Ferguson had signed a contract to play with the New York Raiders in the World Hockey Association for the 1972–73 season.
 Ferguson was the team captain of the 1974–75 San Diego Mariners.
 Ferguson finished his playing career with the Edmonton Oilers in 1977–78.